 Wis.
-Stat. § 15.07 (2) provides that the chairperson, vice chairperson, and the secretary of the Deferred Compensation Board must be elected in the Board's first meeting each calendar year.
+Stat. § 15.07 (2) provides that the Chairperson, Vice Chairperson, and the Secretary of the Group Insurance Board (Board) must be elected in the first meeting each year.
 Those having held office are eligible to be re-elected for successive terms.